Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Padres

-The Arizona Diamondbacks, including Geraldo Perdomo (.258 on-base percentage in past 10 games, 111 points below season-long percentage), battle starter Rich Hill and the San Diego Padres at PETCO Park, Thursday at 9:40 PM ET.
+The Arizona Diamondbacks, including Geraldo Perdomo (.241 on-base percentage in past 10 games, 126 points below season-long percentage), battle starting pitcher Seth Lugo and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his most recent appearance against the Rockies.
+In his previous game he had a hitless showing (0-for-2) against the Padres.

 Geraldo Perdomo Game Info & Props vs. the Padres